puppetlabs/puppet-docs/source/puppet/6.0/configuration.md

 and non-zero if the cert should not be autosigned.

 If a certificate request is not autosigned, it will persist for review.
-An admin user can use the `puppetserver ca sign` command to manually sign it, or can delete the request.
+An admin user can use the `puppet cert sign` command to manually sign it, or can delete the request.

 For info on autosign configuration files, see